 Default Mode:

-In the "Default Mode" mode, CorTime accepts an input file summarizing the varying input data (ambient and/or discharge conditions) for each time step.
-CorTime then executes CORMIX with input data for each time step and the plume characteristics are calculated for each step.
+In the "Default Mode" mode, CorTime accepts a tab delimited input file summarizing the time varying CORMIX input data (ambient and/or discharge conditions) for each time step.
+CorTime then executes CORMIX (in a batch mode style operation) with input data for each time step and the plume characteristics are calculated for each step.

 The results of each time step are independent from the results or conditions of any of the previous or following time steps.
 CorTime will save the CORMIX case file (*.cmx), prediction file (*.prd) and the session report (*.ses) for each time step that is successfully run.